 - Easier sales because the know and like parts of the Know, Like, and Trust hurdles are not an issue.

 - Higher prices for the artwork of a known, established artist.

-- Greater awareness for the artwork and the artist
+- Greater awareness of the artwork and the artist

-- Improved chances of gaining access to juried shows, grants, and schools, etc.
+- Improved chances of accessing juried shows, grants, schools, etc.

 - More opportunities for free publicity.

 - Rising demand for the art and popularity of the artist.

 Your Personal Brand Powers Decisions.